kenn/standby/README.md

   <<: *common
 ```

 At this point, Slavery does nothing.
-Run tests and confirm that anything isn't broken.
+Run tests and confirm that nothing is broken.

 ## Usage